Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Legal and Financial Responsibilities

 In foster care in Virginia, the foster parents are expected to provide care and support to the child, whereas legal parentage still rests with the government.
-Any important choice, such as medical treatment or change in schools, is made only with the advice of a social worker or the child’s parent or guardian.
+Any important choice, such as medical treatment or a change in schools, is made only with the advice of a social worker or the child’s parent or guardian.
 You need not bear all the financial costs; you will require financial support in several ways.
-They are paid a maintenance fee of one month’s wages to cater to the foster child's needs, such as food, clothing, and other requirements.
+They are paid a maintenance fee equivalent to one month’s wages to cater to the foster child's needs, including food, clothing, and other essential requirements.
 Medicaid also applies to medical care.

 Support Services Available

-A number of services are available to foster parents.
+Several services are available to foster parents.
 Intervention options are training programs, support groups, counseling, and respite care.
-Local agencies offer help, clarifications, and support when some issues may arise during the process.
+Local agencies offer help, clarification, and support when some issues may arise during the process.

 Collaborating with Social Workers and Case Managers

 Social workers and case managers are service providers who play a vital role in foster care.
-They assist in placing the child, come to your home often, and help develop a plan for how the child will be cared for.
+They assist in placing the child, visit your home frequently, and help develop a plan for how the child will be cared for.
 Interaction ensures that all the individuals involved are aware of the developments and that any additional needs that the child might require are taken care of.

 Caring For The Children And Their Development

-Foster parents are more involved with a child’s life by nurturing him or her, overseeing his or her behavior, and motivating him or her.
+Foster parents are more involved in a child’s life by nurturing them, overseeing their behavior, and motivating them.
 A caring attitude, proper training, and emotional care all play a significant role in helping a child recover and grow.

 Addressing Emotional and Behavioral Needs